 Dakota Territory approved prohibition by a narrow vote of 15,570 to 15,337.

-Before the passage of the Wilson Act in 1890, the U.S. Supreme Court had held that a state could only prevent the importation of products under one condition.
-Specifically, if they were “intrinsically not merchantable.”
-Examples would rotting meat or disease-infected products or that were not legitimate articles of commerce.
+The passage of the Wilson Act was in 1890.
+Before that, the U.S. Supreme Court had held that a state could only prevent the importation of products under one condition.
+That is, if they were “intrinsically not merchantable.”
+Examples would be rotten meat or disease-infected products.

 The goal of the Wilson Act was to permit states to prohibit importation of alcohol.
-However, it permitted the state to control the sale of imported alcohol only under one condition.
-That is, when the state control is a police measure.
+But it permitted the state to control the sale of imported alcohol only under one condition.
+That’s when the state control is a police measure.
 It made a number of other restrictions.
 And the Supreme Court held that a state could not prevent its inhabitants from importing alcohol for their own consumption.
 That law is still in force.

 IV.
 Blue Laws